celest-dev/website/docs/functions/introduction.md

 # Understanding Celest Functions

 Celest Functions are "Cloud Widgets" that enable you to run custom business logic in your backend, all in Dart, with no additional tooling.
-With Celest Functions, you are able to your existing data sources to create the experiences needed for your Flutter app.
+With Celest Functions, you are able to use your existing data sources to create the experiences needed for your Flutter app.

 ## Why would I want to use Celest Functions?